evankiely/OpynSpecimen/README.md

 - Note the variables you associated with these credentials and alter the Settings class's `self.envs` attribute to reflect them
   - You should ideally avoid reusing credentials across your OpenSpecimen instances, which means the environmental variables themselves will need to be named differently in order to distinguish them from one another
   - The Settings class accounts for this by providing three examples that you can modify -- currently set as **test**, **dev**, and **prod**.
 To alter these, just replace the text in quotes within the `self.getEnVar` function call to reflect the variable names you created previously
   - If you have more than three instances of OpenSpecimen, you can always copy/paste what is already there to add more.
-However, be mindful that you need to replace the key for the copy/pasted values, as dictionaries may only have a single instance of a given key, and because this key is used later to properly format the URL that is used to interface with the API
+However, be mindful that you need to replace the key for the copy/pasted values, because this key is used later to properly format the URL that is used to interface with the API
 - Next you should update the `self.baseURL` attribute of the Settings class to reflect the general URL of the OpenSpecimen instances you use
   - As with the environmental variables, the functions contained here have an assumption regarding the formatting of your URL
     - They expect that you include some keyword to distinguish the instances, and that the keyword will be represented by an underscore (as in openspecimen_.openspecimen.com)